awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-cors-update.md

 </CORSConfiguration>
 ```

 The following GIF demonstrates the instructions found in the Amazon S3 documentation to add a CORS header policy using the Amazon S3 console\.
-For written instructions, see **Using the Amazon S3 console** on the documentation page [How do I add cross\-domain resource sharing with CORS?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html) in the Amazon Simple Storage Service Console User Guide\.
+For written instructions, see **Using the Amazon S3 console** on the documentation page [How do I add cross\-domain resource sharing with CORS?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html) in the Amazon Simple Storage Service User Guide\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/sms/gifs/cors-config.gif)